Theater Education 4+1 Program

 - Prerequisite courses are required for admission into some higher-level courses.

-- For a suggested four-year course of study in the Theater Education Concentration, please see the Undergraduate Bulletin.
+- For a suggested five-year course of study in the Theater Education 4+1 Program, please see the Undergraduate Bulletin.

 For students who transfer from other departments, schools and universities, there are several alternative routes to fulfill the Theater Education Concentration that can be discussed with your Theater advisor and/or the head of the Theater Education Program.